BBQ Pulled Pork Crostini

 - Cut your baguette diagonally into ½ inch thick pieces and place on a cookie sheet.

-- Next, add pulled pork to each crostini.
+- Next, add pulled pork.

 - Top each one with a couple of pickled jalapeños then drizzle on some BBQ sauce and serve immediately.